Radja Nainggolan: Personal life

 Nainggolan married Claudia Lai, with the couple being parents to daughters Aysha (b.
 2012) and Mailey (b.
 2016).
 His twin sister, Riana, is also a footballer; she is openly lesbian and he spoke out against homophobia.

 On 10 July 2019, Lai confirmed in an Instagram post that she had been diagnosed with cancer and would begin chemotherapy treatment.

 Controversy

 Nainggolan smoked cigarettes during his playing career.
 On New Year's Eve 2018, he became the subject of strong controversy in Italy after he posted a video on Instagram cursing, drinking alcohol and smoking.

+Ambassadorship

+On 8 November 2023, Nainggolan was appointed as promotional ambassador for the 2023 FIFA U-17 World Cup with fellow footballer Sabreena Dressler.

+Arrest

+On 27 January 2025, Nainggolan was arrested by Belgian police as part of an investigation into cocaine-smuggling in the Port of Antwerp.
+He was charged the next day with "participating in a criminal organisation" as a member, and was released on bail afterwards.